+A study of the history and cultural contexts of genre; may include plays from classical to contemporary cultures.

+ENGL371, 372.
+Seminar in English.
+Prerequisite: At least one 200-level English course.
+Cr.
+1-3.
+The seminar will focus on selected topics appropriate to the participants.
+May be repeated for credit with each change in title.
+ENGL411.
+Chaucer.
+Prerequisite: At least one 200-level English course.
+An examination of medieval literature with particular attention to Chaucer.
+Cr.
+3. ENGL412.
+Shakespeare.
+Prerequisite: At least one 200-level English course.
+A study of selected works by William Shakespeare.
+Cr.
+3. ENGL415.
+Seminar in Film Studies.
+Prerequisite: At least one 200-level English course.
+Seminar will focus on topics in film studies appropriate to participants.
+May be repeated for credit with each change in title.
+Cr.
+3. ENGL416.
+Milton and Spenser.
+Prerequisite: At least one 200-level English course.
+A study of Milton and/or Spenser.
+Cr.
+3. ENGL419.
+Critical Theory.
+Prerequisite: At least one 200-level English course.
 A study of theories and theorists from the classical to the contemporary.

-ENGL422.
+Cr.
+3. ENGL422.
 Seminar in American Literature.

-Seminar will focus on topics in American Literature appropriate to participants.
+Prerequisite: At least one 200-level English course.
+Seminar will focus on topics in American Literature appropriate to participa May be repeated for credit with each change in title.
+Cr.
+3. nts.
 ENGL423.
 Seminar on Literature in English.

-Seminar will focus on a topic in Literature in English appropriate to participants.
+Prerequisite: At least one 200-level English course.
+Seminar will focus on a topic in Literature in English appropriate to particip May be prepared for gradit with each change in title Cr.
+3. ants.
+ENGL481 May be repeated for credit with each change in title.

-ENGL481.
 Internship in English.

-Prerequisite: Junior or senior standing, at least a 2.5 grade point average on all work attempted for the major, and completion and submission of the internship application to the Office of the Registrar.

-Supervised professional experience with selected business and government institutions.
-The internship offers students the opportunity to augment classroom learning and to enhance intellectual development through the application of knowledge.
-Types and locations of internships are available through the Department Chair.

-Graded on a Pass/No-Credit (P/NC) basis only.
-May be repeated for up to 6 hours of elective credit.
-May not be used to fulfill requirements for the major or minor unless specifically listed in requirements.
-This course is exempt from the 42 hour limit in the discipline.
+Cr.
+1-3.
+Prerequisite: Junior or senior standing, at least a 2.5 grade point average attempted for the major, and completion and submission of the internship to the Office of the Registrar. on all work Supervised professional experience with selected business and government insti- internship offers students the opportunity to augment classroom learning and intellectual development through the application of knowledge.
+Types and internships are available through the Department Chair. to enhance locations of Graded on a Pass/No-Credit (P/NC) basis only.
+May be repeated for up to 6 hour credit.
+May not be used to fulfill requirements for the major or minor unless listed in requirements.
+This course is exempt from the 42 hour limit in the di specifically ENGL491.

-ENGL491.
 Honors in English.

-Prerequisite: Scholastic excellence, completed application, and permission of the Department Chair and the Academic Policy and Honors Committee.

-Individualized project designed to meet the particular needs and interest of the student in relation to a particular major.
+Prerequisite: Scholastic excellence, completed application, and permis Department Chair and the Academic Policy and Honors Committee.
+Cr.
+3. sion of the Individualized project designed to meet the particular needs and interest of the relation to a particular major.
 May be repeated for credit.
-This course is exempt from the 42 hour limit in the discipline.
+This course is exempt from the 42 hour limit in the ENGL499.

-ENGL499.
 Senior Capstone in English.
+Cr.
+3. Prerequisite: Senior standing.
 A comprehensive senior project in the area of English.
-The project is intended to demonstrate an ability to conduct independent research and present the results in writing of commendable quality.
+The project is a demonstrate an ability to conduct independent research and present the result of commendable quality.
+This course is exempt from the 42 hour limit in the discipline.

-FRENCH (FREN)